|Nutrition Facts (per serving)|

 Slice the crusty baguette, making the slices about a 1/3-inch thick.

 Slice the Manchego cheese, approximately 1/8 – 1/4-inch thick.
 Slicing the cheese thinly may prove tricky because it is dry and crumbly.
 Don´t worry, you´ll only need small pieces to place one on each piece of bread.

 If you have a whole piece of jamón, you’ll want to slice it in paper-thin slices.
 If you purchased the jamón already sliced, cut the slices into pieces small enough to fit on the top of the baguette slices.

 Slice the Spanish chorizo into pieces about 1/4-inch thick, ready for frying, optional.
 Some people prefer to simply slice the chorizo and serve, while others enjoy it more lightly fried.

 Place a large open frying pan with a heavy bottom on the stove with a teaspoon of olive oil and move to cover the bottom with oil.
 Turn burner on medium heat.
-Place the chorizo into the pan and fry pieces for 5-10 minutes, turning as necessary.
+Place the chorizo into the pan and fry pieces for 5 to 10 minutes, turning as necessary.
 Remove as soon as the chorizo is cooked.